borislisandro/Museum-Heist/README.md

+# Master Thief Project

-Museum heist project simulates a heist scenario where multiple entities, including a master thief and several ordinary thieves, interact to execute a coordinated heist.
-The system is designed using Java and leverages multi-threading to simulate the concurrent actions of the thieves.
-The different entities communicate over a network using Remote Method Invocation (RMI), ensuring distributed coordination.
+The Master Thief project simulates a heist scenario involving multiple entities, including a master thief and several ordinary thieves, working together to execute a coordinated heist.
+This system is developed using Java and leverages multi-threading and Remote Method Invocation (RMI) for communication between different components running on separate machines.